ixchelgzlzr/ixchelgzlzr.github.io/_posts/2025-01-25-CNPS_bryowalk.md

 image: bryo_hike.png
 ---

-On March 16th, a group of ~25 enthusiastic people join me on a "hike" (one could call it a walk, others would fairly refer to it as a crawl) in Reinhardt Redwoods Regional park to look at the microworld that lives among the redwoods.
+On March 16th, a group of ~25 enthusiastic people joined me on a "hike" (one could call it a walk, others would fairly refer to it as a crawl) in Reinhardt Redwoods Regional park to look at the microworld that lives among the redwoods.
 After what I hope was a short but encouraging talk about why bryophytes are so cool, we started by checking out the first division of bryophytes hornworts that grow on the side of the trails.
 This year they were very happy with the rain and thriving, already showing off their horns.
 We then moved to a slightly drier environment, just in a little exposed area besides the trail where more xerophitic and ephemeral bryophytes grow.
 The battle to avoid poison oak was extremely worth it because we were able to see a very healthy population of _Fossombronia_ producing its characteristic very rounded sporangia on top of a hyaline stalk.
 Living together with _Fossombronia_, we found many _Riccia_!
 Too young to see the spores, but definitively thriving.
 I wish I had taken a picture of the group kneeling and getting their face close to the ground to appreciate these endearing plants, but I was too busy joining them in the crawling activity.